idfive/Developer-Documentation/docs/back-end/drupal/drupal-hybrid-content-types.md

 ### Use your variable in twig

-One the hook runs, `MY_DATA` is available as a variable in the node twig template, upon full view.
+Once the hook runs, `MY_DATA` is available as a variable in the node twig template, upon full view.

 ```twig
 {# Use some fields directly #}